Regret-Optimal Filtering for Prediction and Estimation: The Setting and Problem Formulation

 \subsection{The state-space model}

-The setting defined above in its operator notation is general and cannot have an explicit structured solution.
-In many cases, including our problem, imposing a state space structure for the problem provides means to obtain explicit estimators.
-In the state-space setting, the equations in \eqref{eq:setting_evolution_operator} are simplify to
+The setting in \eqref{eq:general_LDS} is general and it is difficult to obtain an explicit, implementable solution.
+In many cases, such as Kalman filtering, $\mathcal H_\infty$ estimation, and also the regret problem in Problem \ref{pro:regret}, imposing a state space structure on the operators $\mathcal L$ and $\mathcal H$ can lead to explicit solutions.
+As mentioned above, in the state-space setting, the equations in \eqref{eq:general_LDS} can be written as

-where $x_i$ is the hidden state, $y_i$ is the observation and $s_i$ corresponds to the signal that needs to be estimated.
-We also make the standard assumption that the pair $(F,H)$ is detectable.
-To recover the state-space setting from its operator notation counterpart in \eqref{eq:setting_evolution_operator}, choose $\mathcal H$ and $\mathcal L$ as Toeplitz operators with Markov parameters $HF^iG$ and $LF^iG$, respectively.
+where $x_i$ is a hidden state, $y_i$ is the observation and $s_i$ is the signal to be estimated.
+To recover the state-space setting from its operator notation counterpart in \eqref{eq:general_LDS}, we can choose $\mathcal H$ and $\mathcal L$ as Toeplitz operators with Markov parameters $\mathcal H_i = HF^{i-1}G$ and $\mathcal L_i = LF^{i-1}G$ for $i>0$ and zero otherwise.
+It is also assumed that $(F,H)$ is detectable and $(F,G)$ is controllable on the unit circle.